 Experienced by Mikaela of Voyageur Tripper

-One of the most unique adventure activities I’ve tried in Europe has to be paragliding in Lauterbrunnen, through its iconic, U-shaped valley.
+One of the most unique adventure activities in Europe I tried has to be paragliding in Lauterbrunnen, through its iconic, U-shaped valley.
 This is one of the best adventure sports Switzerland has to offer and a must for adrenaline seekers.

-I researched a few paragliding tour operators and ultimately went with Airtime Paragliding, which offers paragliding tours year-round for 180 CHF + an additional 40 CHF if you’d like to buy the GoPro footage (for sure do this).
+I researched a few paragliding tour operators and ultimately went with Airtime Paragliding, which offers paragliding tours year-round.
+They even record a video of your experience for an extra charge.
 It’s easy to book online.
-Paragliding is definitely not an inexpensive activity, but even on my student backpacking budget, I thought it was worth it!
+Although paragliding is not an inexpensive activity, it was one of the most exhilarating things I did in Switzerland and well worth the money!

 The First Glider, Grindelwald, Switzerland